 A two-year associate degree in accounting will help launch your career with an entry-level position as a bookkeeper or an auditing clerk.
 Learn More

-A four-year bachelor's degree in accounting is a great way to kick off a career.
-The state Board of Accountancy requires 150 credit hours of undergraduate work, including at least a bachelor’s degree, to sit for the CPA exam.
+A four-year bachelor's degree is a great way to kick off a career.
+The association of state Boards of Accountancy requires 150 credit hours of undergraduate work, including at least a bachelor’s degree, and take the CPA exam.
 Learn More

 A Master of Science in Accounting or an MBA with an accounting concentration will take your career to the next level.
 Learn More